 These are difficult issues that take time, care and compassion to sort out.
 Counselling can help you process the feelings that surround such problems.
 It can also help you to find better ways of coping with these feelings.

 Low self-esteem is about seeing yourself in an almost wholly negative way.
 It’s often summed up by thinking to yourself ‘I’m useless’ or ‘I just hate myself’.
 Sometimes this is an issue that has been around for a long time.
 Sometimes it comes about because of more recent experiences such as an illness, a bereavement or other sort of loss.

 What to expect

-I offer a free first exploratory session of 30-40 minutes to allow us to meet each other, to discuss the issues that you are dealing with and to see if I can help you.
+I offer a first exploratory session to allow us to meet each other, to discuss the issues that you are dealing with and to see if I can help you.

 After that the sessions are 50 minutes in length.